Welcome to our website

 Our selection of self-catering accommodation on Arran each has its own unique character or special features which are described briefly below with page links to the accommodation pages of the website for more detailed information.
 To enhance your experience of staying with us we provide a welcome pack with local produce and complimentary toiletries from Arran (Sense of Scotland) together with lots of information about the island including guide books and maps so you can make the most of your time on this beautiful island.

 Alt Ardoch House has an elevated position with stunning coastal views towards Lamlash and Holy Isle.
 All the main living rooms are beautifully furnished with all the comforts of home.
-The house is surrounded by mature gardens, popular with garden birds and red squirrels and there is a lovely south-facing terrace, which is a real suntrap in the summer months.
+The house is surrounded by mature gardens, popular with garden birds including some rarities and red squirrels.
+There is a lovely south-facing terrace, which is a real suntrap in the summer months.

 Alt Ardoch Cottage also offers wonderful coastal views.
 In keeping with the main house, it is a traditional Arran cottage on the outside, but fully modernised on the inside with a spacious kitchen-diner and a living room on the first floor to enjoy the views of Holy Isle.

 Peacock Cottage is a traditional Arran cottage, full of character features and an ideal island retreat for 2.
 It has a private garden area with seating to enjoy the views of the bay.

 Azalea House has an idyllic Arran location close to Holy Isle with numerous footpaths to explore the coastline.
 This extended modern house is beautifully furnished to a very high standard throughout.
 There is a paddock size garden (fully enclosed) with spacious decking to enjoy the breathtaking sea views.